Android feature reference

 - Jetpack Compose.
 Enable Jetpack Compose (beta) to track taps on composables.

-- Embrace Gradle Plugin Overview and configuration of Embrace Gradle Plugin (FKA the Swazzler).
+- Embrace Gradle plugin.
+Overview and configuration of Embrace Gradle plugin.